Altra Provision 3.0 Review Facts

-With added stability features assisted by arch support of the insole and midsole components, this shoe provides a lightweight motion control option for overpronators.
+- Added stability features and arch support make it a lightweight motion control option for overpronators

-Drawing both criticism and praise, the removable insole (at 6 mm) provides a snug fit at the arch.
+- Removable insole (at 6 mm) provides a snug fit at the arch

-Available with a customized set of components in its "Fit4Her" system to please female runners
+- Available with the "Fit4Her" components to please female runners

-Upper has quick-dry air mesh that is highly rated among users as keeping the foot dry and cool.
+- Upper has a quick-dry air mesh that keeps the foot dry and cool